Naples, Florida

 Naples is a city in Collier County, Florida, United States.
-As of the 2020 census, the population of the historical city (i.e. in the immediate vicinity of downtown Naples) was 19,115.
-Naples is a principal city of the Naples-Marco Island, Florida Metropolitan Statistical Area, which had a population of about 375,752 as of 2020.
-Naples' USPS City population (i.e. the total population that lists Naples as the city on their postal address and who consider themselves residents of Naples) includes most of the communities in Collier County with the notable exceptions of Immokalee, Marco Island, Ave Maria, Everglades City and a few others, and thus Naples' USPS City population is approximately 333,083.
+As of the 2020 census, the population was 19,115, down from 19,539 at the 2010 census.
+Naples is a principal city of the Naples–Marco Island metropolitan area, which had a population of about 375,752 as of 2020.

-The city is mostly known for its high-priced homes, white-sand beaches, and numerous golf courses.
-Naples is the self-titled "Golf Capital of the World", as it has the second most holes per capita out of all communities, and the most holes of any city in Florida.
-The city is also known for being appealing to retirees, and a large percent of the population is made up of them.
+Naples is the self-titled "Golf Capital of the World" with the second-most golf holes per capita and the most holes of any city in Florida.
+The city is also known for being appealing to retirees, who make up a large percentage of the population.

 History

 Before the period of European colonization, the indigenous Calusa lived in Florida (including the region of present-day Naples) for thousands of years, from Charlotte Harbor to Cape Sable.
 In 1513, Spanish conquistador Juan Ponce de León explored the region and encountered the Calusa, who resisted attempts by de León to establish a Spanish colony in Florida.
 This initiated nearly two hundred years of conflict between the Spanish and the Calusa.
 In the early 18th century, following slave raids from Muscogee and Yamasee raiders allied with European settlers in Carolina, the majority of the remaining Calusa moved south and east to escape the raids.

 The city of Naples was founded in 1886 by former Confederate general and Kentucky U.S. Senator John Stuart Williams and his partner, Louisville businessman Walter N. Haldeman, the publisher of the Louisville Courier-Journal.
-Throughout the 1870s and 1880s, magazine and newspaper stories ran stories about the area's mild climate and abundant fish and likened it to the sunny Italian peninsula.
+Throughout the 1870s and 1880s, magazines and newspapers ran stories about the area's mild climate and abundant fish and likened it to the sunny Italian peninsula.
 The name Naples caught on when promoters described the bay as "surpassing the bay in Naples, Italy".
 By the summer of 1888, Naples had a population of about 80 people, and the first hotel opened in 1889.
 Major development was anticipated after Collier County was established in 1923, the completion of the Seaboard Air Line Railroad extension in 1927, and the completion of the Tamiami Trail linking Naples to Miami in 1928, but did not begin until after the 1929 Stock market crash, the Great Depression, and World War II.
 During the war the U.S. Army Air Forces built a small airfield and used it for training purposes; it is now the Naples Municipal Airport.